-Competitive remuneration Performance based Fair and equitable Aligned to securityholder value Attract, motivate and retain executives that share our values and have the skills to contribute to the Liberty Group's progress.
-A balance of fixed and variable components creating a link between individual performance, organisational performance and Liberty Group values.
-Fair and equitable remuneration is applied to all staff regardless of gender or sexual identity, age, religion, ethnicity or disability.
-Key performance indicators linked to financial and non-financial measures, and are designed to be in the best interests of customers, securityholders, staff and the community.
+Competitive remuneration Performance based Fair and equitable Aligned to securityholder value Attract, motivate and retain executives that share our values and have the skills to contribute to the Liberty Group's progress A balance of fixed and variable components creating a link between individual performance, organisational performance and Liberty Group values Fair and equitable remuneration is applied to all staff regardless of gender or sexual identity, age, religion, ethnicity or disability Key performance indicators linked to financial and non-financial measures, and are designed to be in the best interests of customers, securityholders, staff and the community

-Remuneration component Structure and opportunity Purpose and link to strategy Fixed remuneration Fixed Salary 1 year Fixed remuneration reflects executives' shared accountability, responsibility, qualifications, skills, experience and contribution.
-To attract, motivate and retain key talent through competitive, fair and equitable remuneration reflecting individual performance requirements.
+Remuneration component Fixed remuneration Fixed Salary 1 year Fixed remuneration reflects executives' shared accountability, responsibility, qualifications, skills experience and contribution.
+Purpose and link to strategy To attract, motivate and retain key talent through competitive, fair and equitable remuneration reflecting individual performance requirements.
 Variable component, performance based Medium-term incentive (MTI) 1 to 3 years Awarded as one third cash in December and two thirds as zero cost MTI Security Rights, vesting on 1 December 1 and 2 years from the year of award.
 Exercise in cash or Securities at discretion of recipient assuming continued employment.
 No performance adjustment following grant.
 Forfeiture and clawback provisions apply.
 Executive KMP Opportunity: 0 to 100% of fixed remuneration.
 Grant subject to achievement against Key Performance Indicators (KPIs) and Board determined risk adjustment and gateways based on regulatory compliance and achievement of group priorities.
-The aim of the MTI is to recognise contribution to current period business principles and performance.
-MTI is available to all staff and awarded in December based on performance for the preceding financial year.
-Performance is measured against KPIs set by the Board.
+Board.
 KPIs include a range of strategic, financial and non-financial measures.
 The MTI incentive is allocated to Executive KMP by the Board and to staff by Executive KMP based on individual performance and contribution.
 Deferred vesting dates to manage risk, retention and align interests.
 Variable component, performance based Long-term incentive (LTI) 3 to 5 years Awarded as LTI Security Rights performance adjusted on the third anniversary of the award.
 Vesting in thirds on 1 December 3, 4 and 5 years following grant assuming continued employment.
 Exercise price equal to Security value at the date of award.
 Forfeiture and clawback provisions apply.
 Executive KMP Opportunity: 0 to 125% of fixed remuneration.
 Allocation and release subject to Board determined risk adjustment and gateways based on regulatory compliance and achievement of group priorities.
-The aim of the LTI is to support retention of key personnel and to align longer- term performance with securityholder value.
+The aim of the LTI is to support retention of key personnel and to align longer-term performance with securityholder value.
 LTI is available to Executive KMP and Group Managers and allocated in December based on performance for the preceding financial year.
 Performance is measured against KPIs set by the Board.
 KPIs include earnings growth, securityholder value and ESG measures.
 The LTI incentive is allocated to Executive KMP by the Board and to Group Managers by Executive KMP based on individual performance and contribution.
 LTI vesting is adjusted based on performance against KPIs during the subsequent three financial years.
 Deferred vesting dates to manage risk, retention and align interests.

-3. FY24 Executive KMP Remuneration Outcomes
+3. FY24 Executive KMP remuneration outcomes

-3.1 Company Performance
+3.1 Company performance